 This user has not added any information to their profile yet.

-A lover of languages and literature and a confirmed internationalist who has lived in Europe, Africa and Central America, I am keen to build bridges through literary translation.
+A lover of languages and literature and a confirmed internationalist, I am keen to build bridges through literary translation.
 My particular interests include social history, human rights, women's rights and feminism, racism and cultural diversity, justice and peace, and the natural environment.

 I hold a BA Honours degree (First Class) in modern and mediaeval languages from Oxford University, an MA in linguistics from Reading University, and a BSc.
 Honours degree (Open, First Class) in social sciences (political science, development studies and economics) from the UK Open University.